niplav/site/bcis_and_alignment.md

 There is no easy way to give this information unto thee
 I pray I do not sound to brash or too conspicuous indeed
 The end is coming if I dare come if cliché
-I dare say image won't concern me if we make it through today
+I dare say image won't concern me when we make it through today
 >
 […]
 >